symfony/symfony-docs/quick_tour/the_big_picture.rst

 Apache) with PHP 5.3.2 or higher.

 Ready?
 Let's start by downloading Symfony2.
 To get started even faster, we are going to use the "Symfony2 sandbox".
-It is a Symfony2 project where all the required libraries and some simple controllers are already included; the basic configuration is also already done.
-The great advantage of the sandbox over other types of installation is that you can start experimenting with Symfony2 immediately.
+This is a preconfigured Symfony2 project that includes some simple controllers and their required libraries.
+The great advantage of the sandbox over other methods of installation is you can start experimenting with Symfony2 immediately.

 Download the `sandbox`_, and unpack it in your root web directory.
 You should now have a ``sandbox/`` directory::